ehanahamed/ehdotfiles/fnlock.md

 echo 1 | sudo tee /sys/devices/platform/lg-laptop/fn_lock
 ```

-and then see if it fixes it, for me it did (yay)
+and then see if it changes it, for me it did (yay)

 so to save that after reboot, I created `/etc/udev/rules.d/99-fnlock.rules` and put this:
 ```
 SUBSYSTEM=="platform", DRIVER=="lg-laptop", ATTR{fn_lock}="1"
 ```

-and then it worked so i wrote it here for future reference
+and i wrote it here for future reference